jasdyperillo/DH-150/Assignment-04/README.md

 I chose to interview a user I know from personal experience.

 ## Step 03: Observation/Research Method(s)
+I chose to conduct a participatory observation/interview.
+As previously mentioned, astrology doesn't really coincide with any physical spaces or locations where people gather on a regularly anticipated basis.
+Thankfully, one of my roommates uses the Co—Star app.
+He fits the demographic I was seeking to learn more about: a Gen-Z college student who grew up with exposure to an institutionalized religion.
+I used the website Otter to record the audio of the interview and transcribe—and later edit—the dialogue and verbal exchange between the participant and I.

 ## Step 04: Interview Guide/Script